Sztorm/MathKit/README.md

 ## License

-*low-alloc-math* is licensed under the MIT license.
+*MathKit* is licensed under the MIT license.

 [More about license](LICENSE)